Antonov An-70: Origins and early testing history

-The origins of the An-70 can be traced back to the mid-1970s, when Antonov Design Bureau began preliminary design work on a successor for the An-12 four-engine turboprop aircraft.
+The origins of the An-70 can be traced back to the mid-1970s, when the Antonov Design Bureau began preliminary design work on a successor for the An-12 four-engine turboprop aircraft.
 The Soviet Armed Forces, by the 1980s, were looking for a replacement for the An-12 and a complement to the Ilyushin Il-76 four-engine jet transporter; in 1987, the Ministry of Defence, with a new emphasis on air mobility, specified an aircraft with a quick loading time, the ability to operate from short unprepared airfields, could carry up to 300 troops, and have good operating economy.
 The initial contract for work on the An-70 was concluded in May 1989; Antonov began advanced design work on the new aircraft during the same year.
 After the collapse of the Soviet Union, in June 1993, the Russian and Ukrainian governments agreed to jointly develop the An-70, with 80 percent of the funding expected to come from Russia.
 The following year, twenty companies and organisations from the former Soviet Union agreed to jointly develop, market and support the aircraft.

-There were plans to establish mass ("serial") production of the model at the Kyiv Aircraft Production Plant (later renamed as Antonov Serial Production Plant), which was associated with but separate from the Antonov Design Bureau, and at the Samara Aircraft Production Plant (later reorganised as Aviakor) in Samara, Russia.
+There were plans to establish mass ("serial") production of the model at the Kyiv Aircraft Production Plant (later renamed as the Antonov Serial Production Plant), which was associated with but separate from the Antonov Design Bureau, and at the Samara Aircraft Production Plant (later reorganised as Aviakor) in Samara, Russia.
 At one stage during early development, Russia was showing reluctance at supporting the development of the An-70, and so Uzbekistan sought, unsuccessfully, to establish a final assembly plant in the capital at the Tashkent Aircraft Production Plant, where the production of the An-70's wings and the Il-76 were taking place.
 Construction of the first prototype had started in Kyiv in 1991.
 The maiden flight of the aircraft had originally been scheduled for late 1992.
 However, due to financing and design issues, this was pushed back until 1994.
 In particular, the weakened national currency diminished the firm's ability to pay for the aircraft's components, especially those sourced from Russia, and workers' salaries.
 In addition, engineers discovered numerous design and manufacturing deficiencies during the final ground checks, the majority of which were non-critical yet necessitated lengthy corrections.
 In the end, the aircraft made its maiden flight on 16 December 1994.